Volunteer Overview

 - Effectively communicate with TJO staff, volunteers and the public.

-In order to become a volunteer, we ask that everyone reviews the Welcome Session packet and take the associated quiz in order to attend further training.
+In order to become a volunteer, we ask that everyone reviews the Welcome Session materials and the included quiz in order to attend further training.
 This is a change in the overall Volunteer training program to accommodate busy schedules.
-Once the quiz is complete, prospective volunteers are welcome to attend the Safe & Ethical Dog Handling session (including those interested in fostering dogs) or coordinate further training with the cat coordinator for those interested in working with cats.
-All prospective volunteers will shadow a seasoned volunteer, with the exception of fosters.
-For folks who are interested in non-animal roles, the Welcome Session materials and quiz will be sufficient.
+All prospective volunteers will shadow a seasoned volunteer at least twice before taking on a shift, with the exception of fosters.
 Volunteers can do more than one role at a time, so prospective volunteers are encouraged to attend all relevant training in areas of interest in addition to the Welcome Session.
+The quiz is a way to assess understanding of the shelter practices.
+There is no volunteer application online, the application will be provided when in-person training begins. ** Make sure to read the information contained in the confirmation message once you submit the quiz.
+The confirmation message provides signup links in order to attend required training! **

 VOLUNTEER ROLES

-Volunteers can participate in a number of ways, such as greeter, laundry, cat and dog kennel cleaning, dog walking/exercise, various types and levels of enrichment which are incorporated into most animal care roles and fostering.
-Once the orientation is complete, volunteers are encouraged to join the private volunteer page for announcements, and current openings.
+Volunteers can participate in a number of ways, such as greeter (new shifts available), laundry, cat and dog kennel cleaning, dog walking/exercise, various types and levels of ENRICHMENT which are incorporated into most animal care roles and FOSTERING.
+Once the Welcome Session slides have been reviewed, volunteers are encouraged to join the private volunteer page for announcements, and current openings.
 This is also a great option for volunteers who are unable to make a time commitment at the shelter.
 We frequently post per diem assignments such as errands, transports, events, and projects.
-For descriptions of each role, please visit the Volunteer Roles page.
-TJO is especially in need of kennel cleaning volunteers.
+For descriptions of each role, please visit the VOLUNTEER ROLES page.

 Hours available for volunteer shifts range between 8 am and 4 pm.
 There are no evening hours.
-Most shifts last from 1.5 to 2 hours, but some roles last longer, up to 3 or 4 hours.
+Most shifts last from 1.5 to 2 hours, but some roles last longer depending on a volunteer's interests and availability.

 Contact the Volunteer & Education Coordinator with questions